What is haemophilia?

 Managing haemophilia, HIV and potentially also hepatitis C is a real challenge to an individual, their medical professionals and the people who care for them.

 Someone with all three conditions may have complex needs, both in terms of treatment and support.
 It’s important that the medical professionals monitoring and treating a patient work closely together, so they’re aware of all the issues involved – such as drug interactions or adherence issues.

 There have been some studies to investigate anecdotal evidence of bleeding episodes being increased by HIV drugs in the protease inhibitor class.
 It’s not clear why this is the case but it’s important that doctors treating haemophiliacs with HIV are aware of it.

-If you’re living with both conditions, you may feel a range of emotions, many people in the APPG report describe feeling angry, let down and that their family life has suffered.
-The Government has recently announced that a full statutory inquiry into the blood contamination that affected so many people will take place within the Cabinet Office.
+If you’re living with both conditions, you may feel a range of emotions.
+Many people in the APPG report describe feeling angry and let down and say that their family life has suffered.
+The government has recently announced that a full statutory inquiry will take place within the Cabinet Office.

-Recently the way people with haemophilia, who have been infected with hepatitis C and/or HIV, receive the financial help they are entitled to has changed.
-Previously it was managed by five charities and it will now be run by the NHS Business Services Authority (BSA).
-You can find out more from The Haemophilia Society.
+The way people with haemophilia who have been infected with hepatitis C and/or HIV receive the financial help they’re entitled to has changed.
+Previously it was managed by five charities.
+It is now run by the NHS Business Services Authority (BSA).

 Nationally, The Haemophilia Society also offers advice, support, information and services to people with haemophilia, including those affected by HIV.

 The Birchgrove Group is a support network of men and women affected by haemophilia and HIV.